 CRMs can also be used to ensure sales and customer service representatives are following up with prospects and customers.
 CRMs allow the sales department to put customers and prospects into groups.
 Furthermore, they set directives for how to deal with each segment.

-Overall, CRMs help you keep track of all your ongoing sales efforts and manage their completion.
+Overall, CRMs help businesses keep track of all the ongoing sales efforts and manage their completion.

 Let’s imagine a prospect is browsing through your website and notices they can get your free downloadable eBook if they input their phone number and email address.
 The prospect puts their information in, and it instantly goes into your database.